South Africa's former President Jacob Zuma has been charged with corruption linked to a 1990s arms deal.

 The arms deal took place in 1999, the year Mr Zuma moved from being a provincial minister to deputy president.

-His financial adviser, Schabir Shaikh, was found guilty of trying to solicit bribes on his behalf from a French arms firm and was jailed in 2005.
+The adviser, Schabir Shaikh, was found guilty of trying to solicit the bribes and was jailed in 2005.

 The case against Mr Zuma was dropped shortly before he ran for president in 2009.